 Representative photos showing evidence of effects avoidance and minimisation measures being undertaken along with evidence of release and relocation site restoration and enhancement measures.

 Annual lizard monitoring reporting will cease once lizard salvage is complete, and all captured lizards have been relocated to the release site.

+The Approval holder must engage a Suitably Experienced and Qualified Ecologist to prepare an annual Avifauna Compliance Monitoring Report which will sit within the overarching Ecology Annual Monitoring Report, which must include:

 X